-Flash Point and N/A Auto-Ignition N/A Flammability Limits in N/A LEL UEL Methods Used Temperature Air % by Volume Extinguisher Dry of chemical, carbon dioxide and foam ca n be used.
+Flash Point and Methods Used N/A Auto-Ignition Temperature N/A Flammability Limits in Air % by Volume N/A LEL UEL Extinguisher Dry chemical, carbon dioxide and foam can be used.
 Media Special Fire Water will generate heat due to the silica gel which will adsorb water and liberate heat.
-Fighting Procedures Unusual Fire and When exposed to water, the silica gel can get hot enough to reach the boiling point of water.
-Flooding with Explosion Hazards water will reduce the temperature to safe limits.
+Fighting Procedures Unusual Fire and Explosion Hazards When exposed to water, the silica gel can get hot enough to reach the boiling point of water.
+Flooding with water will reduce the temperature to safe limits. ng with